pluggdapps/pluggdapps/sphinxdoc/source/index.rst

-Pluggdapps is a :term:`component architecture` in python that can't get any simpler.
+Pluggdapps is a `component architecture` in python that can't get any simpler.
 A meta framework providing a platform to define interfaces and implement plugins.
-It comes with a configuration system, web-framework, :term:`scaffold`, command-line script and much more ...
+It comes with a configuration system, web-framework, `scaffold`, command-line script and much more ...

-Web framework, when used with tayra template language, provide a plugin system that cut across MVC design pattern.
+Pluggdapps web framework, when used with `tayra template language`, provide a plugin system that cut across MVC design pattern.
 Web-apps can be developed, packaged and distributed as plugins.

 Features